Jasata/psud/README.md

 Responses equal to at least 42 characters, totaling around 48,2 ms.

-Total transmission time is around 192,7 ms or more - same assumption is 200 ms.
+**Total transmission time is around 192,7 ms or more - a safe assumption would be 200 ms.**

-**Commands**
+### Commands

-The daemon is built to process one command each interval, which means that we are interested in the longest commmand-reply sequence.
+The daemon is built to process one command (set voltage, set current limit, set power) each interval, which means that we are interested in the longest commmand-reply sequence.
 This is (most likely) the voltage setting command:

     Source:Voltage:Immediate dd.ddd

-31 + 2 characters, with no reply at all, giving us around 37,9 ms. Safe time allocation would be 40 ms.
+31 + 2 characters, with no reply at all, giving us around 37,9 ms. **Safe time allocation would be 40 ms.**

-**Interval values**
+## Interval Values

 A full cycle of populating the `psu` table and processing one command requires around 240 ms. This means that "update" events should not schedule more often than every 250 ms or more.
 This value is increased 40 ms for each "command" event that fired (or begins to lapse) during "update" interval.